 Real GDP grew by an average of 3.8 percent a year from 2004 to 2008, supported by strong financial and structural reforms and economic reconstruction efforts.
 Real GDP growth slowed somewhat to 3.5 percent in 2009, down from 4.5 percent in 2008, as coffee, food, and sugar sector production decreased, while tourism and donor-financed and foreign direct investments inflows dropped following the global economic and financial crisis.
-Economic growth is expected to pick-up, with real GDP growth registered at 3.9 percent in 2010 and projected at 4.5 percent in 2011 and 4.8 percent in 2012, supported by increased sugar and coffee production.
+Economic growth slightly improved growing at 4.2 percent in 2011 and projections are at 4.2 and 4.5 percent for 2012 and 2013 respectively.

 The legal and regulatory framework for banking supervision lags behind international standards, conforming to six out of the twenty-five Basel Core Principles for banking supervision.
-However, the Central Bank has, in recent years, embarked on several reforms to strengthen banking supervision.
+However, the Central Bank has, in recent years, embarked on several reforms to strengthen banking supervision, with a new banking law to become fully effective in mid 2013.
 Implemented measures have included raising minimum capital requirements and enhancing risk-based supervision, as well as introducing a new investment code and establishing the Burundi Revenue Authority.
-Authorities also plan to take steps to address concentration risks and introduce a repo market.

 Access to finance remains limited, with only about 2 percent of the population holding a bank account and 0.5 percent using bank credit services.
+The number of ATMs across the country rapidly expanded reaching 35.000.
 As such, cash transaction and physical exchanges of payment instruments largely dominate market transactions.
 Underdeveloped payment systems, poor creditworthiness information on borrowers, weak project preparation capacities and limited abilities to enforce guarantees also further restrict the expansion of the financial system.

 Capital markets are in the nascent stages of development.
 While public authorities have succeeded to establish a primary market for treasury securities, public debt management lacks an executing infrastructure.